Azure/terraform-azurerm-avm-res-network-networkinterface/README.md

 ### <a name="input_load_balancer_backend_address_pool_association"></a> [load\_balancer\_backend\_address\_pool\_association](#input\_load\_balancer\_backend\_address\_pool\_association)

-Description: (Optional) A map describing the load balancer to associate with the resource.
+Description: A map of object describing the load balancer to associate with the resource.
 This includes the following properties:
 - `load_balancer_backend_address_pool_id` - The resource ID of the load balancer backend address pool.
 - `ip_configuration_name` - The name of the network interface IP configuration.